-For a more sobering New Orleans experience, popular attractions include the Hurricane Katrina Tour and the National World War II Museum.
+For a more sobering experience, popular attractions include the Hurricane Katrina Tour and the National World War II Museum.
 The Hurricane Katrina Tour provides an educational lesson about the history and topography of New Orleans while visiting the devastated neighborhoods and levee that “breached”.
 To order a wheelchair accessible bus, the tour requires 72 hours advance notice.

 Cruise Lines out of the Port of New Orleans: Carnival, Royal Caribbean